( 6206 Reads)

 The US is at greater risk for complications from COVID-19 infections because the CDC estimates that 45% of the population has at least one of the pre-existing conditions mentioned above.
 Seven behaviors contribute to the likelihood of complications: smoking, sedentary lifestyle, obesity, diabetes, hypertension, high cholesterol, and inadequate fruit and vegetable consumption.
 In other words, our bad habits as a society are about to exact their revenge on the population as a whole thanks to COVID-19.
 If you have one or more of these pre-existing conditions you need to be extra careful to try to avoid COVID-19.

-Due to the lack of testing and the inexperience of health professionals dealing with a pandemic, it is highly likely that the number of COVID-19 deaths is inaccurate.
-Some argue deaths are being incorrectly attributed to COVID-19, while others claim the current situation is leading to an undercount.
+Due to the lack of testing and the inexperience of health professionals dealing with a pandemic, it is highly likely that the number of COVID-19 deaths early in the pandemic was inaccurate.
+Some argue deaths are being incorrectly attributed to COVID-19, while others claim the situation is leading to an undercount.
 To answer this question, the CDC did a study of excess mortality in New York City.
-NYC was an early epicenter of the epidemic having thousands of active cases.
+NYC was an early epicenter of the epidemic, having thousands of active cases.
 The NYC health department previously developed an electronic vital statistics reporting system that provides a rapid and nearly complete count of all deaths in the city.
 Using this database, researchers were able to compare the all-cause mortality in NYC in previous years with mortality in the current year.
 By subtracting a baseline expected death rate, it is possible to calculate the number of excess deaths in 2020.
 From March 11–May 2, 2020, a total of 32,107 deaths were reported in NYC, which is 24,172 deaths above the expected baseline.
 Subtracting all reported COVID-19 deaths during this period leaves 5,293 excess deaths.
 Most of these are probably due to COVID-19, but not all.
-Some may be from patients who fear to or could not seek medical attention due to the epidemic, but were not infected with the virus (for example, someone having a heart attack).
-The large number of excess deaths is compelling evidence that health departments are underestimating the death rate from the epidemic by up to 22%.
+Some may be from patients who fear or could not seek medical attention due to the epidemic but were not infected with the virus (for example, someone having a heart attack).
+The large number of excess deaths is compelling evidence that health departments were underestimating the death rate from the epidemic by up to 22%.